 Please share this page and the podcast with your friends and colleagues via Linkedin, Twitter and Facebook.
 You can use the share buttons.
 Thanks!

 Got a question or comment?
 Email it to me and we’ll get back to you or call our office at (913) 624-1841.

 Bill Keen is a CHARTERED RETIREMENT PLANNING COUNSELOR℠ and independent financial advisor with more than 25 years of industry experience.
 As the founder and CEO of Keen Wealth Advisors, a registered investment advisory firm, he specializes in providing personalized retirement planning designed to help people thrive before and during their retirement years.
 With a passion for educating others, Bill regularly blogs about retirement planning, hosts the podcast Keen on Retirement, and has contributed to U.S. News and World Report, Reuters, Wall Street Journal’s Market Watch, Yahoo Finance, and other publications.
 Based in Overland Park, Kansas, Bill and his team work with clients throughout the greater Kansas City area and across the nation.
 To learn more, connect with him on LinkedIn or visit www.keenwealthadvisors.com.

-Keen Wealth Advisors is a Registered Investment Adviser.
+Keen Wealth Advisors is an SEC Registered Investment Adviser.
 Nothing within this commentary constitutes investment advice, performance data or any recommendation that any particular security, portfolio of securities, transaction or investment strategy is suitable for any specific person.
 Any mention of a particular security and related performance data is not a recommendation to buy or sell that security.
 Keen Wealth Advisors manages its clients’ accounts using a variety of investment techniques and strategies, which are not necessarily discussed here.
 Investments in securities involve the risk of loss.
 Past performance is no guarantee of future results.